+Would you dine at the world’s oldest restaurant?
 Foodies are constantly chasing the trendiest new cuisines and hottest new restaurants, but sometimes a tried and true classic can be more satisfying than the latest fad.
 The proof is in the following eateries around the globe which date back centuries.
-Find out the recipes to success at seven of the world’s oldest restaurants that are still open for service.
+Find out the recipes to success at 10 of the oldest restaurants in the world that are still open for service.

 Botín – Madrid, Spain